Monero-Monitor/pymonero/README.md

 # Acknowledgements

-Some initial code inspired by [Monero Examples](https://moneroexamples.github.io/python-json-rpc/)
+Some initial code inspired by [Monero Examples](https://moneroexamples.github.io/python-json-rpc/).
+In particular, those examples were helpful in extracting block and block header information from the somewhat clunky form that it is returned by their respective json_rpc calls.